Tonje Brenna: 2025

 In April, she proposed a serious of improved measures for the Norwegian Labour Inspection Authority to utilise while inspecting work places.
 Among these measures included a fine against company leaders and not just the company, seizure of documents and other evidence, gather information from third parties, handing out fines on site and allowing police to assist during inspections.
 Brenna argued that these measures would strengthen the agency's ability to prevent workplace crime.
 Her proposals also received support from parties across the political spectrum from notably the Conservatives, Socialist Left and Red parties.

 She announced in June that the government would be putting forward a law proposal which would seek to protect children who would be at risk of being sent to Quran schools in countries like Kenya and Somalia with notably a travel ban.
 Brenna explained that the proposal would seek to punish parents who resorted to this measure and allow the child welfare service to stop attempts to leave the country for the aforementioned reason.
-Brenna conceded that the proposal wouldn't be passed during summer due to parliamentary recess, but hoped it could be passed by autumn and come into affect by early 2026.
+Brenna conceded that the proposal wouldn't be passed during summer due to parliamentary recess, but hoped it could be passed by autumn and come into effect by early 2026.

 Brenna summoned the leader of the Norwegian Labour and Welfare Administration Hans Christian Holte in for a crisis meeting in August following revelations of cuts in work measures by the Administration, which she argued was unnecessary, that "uncertainty had arisen" over their work and that her and her ministry were surprised by the information provided earlier about the cuts.

 Brenna left cabinet following the 2025 parliamentary election in order to take over as parliamentary leader and was succeeded by Kjersti Stenseng in a minor cabinet reshuffle.